fluffy/blinky/design.md

 Current Mon ExtOffset in uS
-Current SyncIn in ExtOffset in uS current GPS ExtOffset in uS
+Current SyncIn in ExtOffset in uS
+Current GPS ExtOffset in uS

 Tick time of last mon pulse
 TimeTick of last sync pulse